marmelab/react-admin/docs/DataProviders.md

 ## Async Initialization

-Some Data Providers need an asynchronous initialization phase (e.g. to connect to the API).
+Some Data Providers need an asynchronous initialization phase (e.g., to connect to the API).
 To use such Data Providers, initialize them *before* rendering react-admin resources, leveraging React's `useState` and `useEffect`.

 For instance, the `ra-data-hasura` data provider needs to be initialized: